-Considerations for a Carcavelos e Parede Property
+Why Carcavelos e Parede property?

-Price distribution in Carcavelos e Parede
+Sale price distribution in Carcavelos e Parede - Freguesia

-Getting to Know the Carcavelos e Parede Neighborhood
+Getting to know the Carcavelos e Parede neighborhood

 Photo by Rui Ornelas via Flickr

-A beach is never too far from a Carcavelos e Parede property.
+A beautiful beach is never too far from a Carcavelos e Parede property.
 The waterfront lines both neighborhoods and features the seaside sands of Praia de Carcavelos, Praia da Torre, and Praia das Avencas, the latter of which is closer to Parede Centro.

-Photo by ceiling
+Picture by ceiling via Flickr

 Picture by Pedrik via Flickr